DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-09-27-adding-an-engineers-teach-physics-question-to-courses.md

       src: edit-course--engineers-teach-physics.png
 ---

-We have added an ‘Engineers Teach Physics’ question to the new course and the edit course flows.
+We have added an Engineers Teach Physics question to the new course and the edit course flows.

 ## Why we’re doing this work

-In February 2022, the Department for Education (DfE) launched the ‘Engineers Teach Physics’ programme as a pilot for the academic year 2021 to 2022.
+In February 2022, the Department for Education (DfE) launched the Engineers Teach Physics programme as a pilot for the academic year 2021 to 2022.

 The programme aims to increase the number of physics teachers in England by attracting individuals with a background in engineering or material sciences to start postgraduate teacher training.

 The pilot was successful, so we are expanding the programme to all providers.

-### The difference between ‘Engineers Teach Physics’ and physics courses
+### The difference between Engineers Teach Physics and physics courses

-For ‘Engineers Teach Physics’ courses, we expect providers to tailor their course content to focus on bridging any subject knowledge gaps for non-physics graduates of engineering or materials science backgrounds.
+For Engineers Teach Physics courses, we expect providers to tailor their course content to focus on bridging any subject knowledge gaps for non-physics graduates of engineering or materials science backgrounds.

 We ask providers participating in the programme to meet specific criteria, such as requiring that candidates have an undergraduate engineering or material science degree or equivalent.

-Providers taking part will receive additional guidance on how to describe and promote ‘Engineers Teach Physics’ on their course pages on Find postgraduate teacher training (Find).
+Providers taking part will receive additional guidance on how to describe and promote Engineers Teach Physics on their course pages on Find postgraduate teacher training (Find).
 This guidance will help to give candidates with engineering and material science backgrounds the confidence to apply and become effective physics teachers without a physics degree.

 ## What we changed